CircleCI Xcode image release, update, and deprecation policy

 Overview

 This document outlines the CircleCI Xcode image release, update, and deprecation policy.
-By having a defined Xcode image policy, we are able to continue releasing new images quickly, including beta images.
+A defined Xcode image policy allows us to continue releasing new images, including beta images.

-You will find the most up to date information on these images on the CircleCI Developer Hub Xcode machine image page.
+You can find the most up to date information on these images on the CircleCI Developer Hub Xcode machine image page.

 Xcode image retention and deprecation

 We support the three latest Xcode versions released.
-In addition, we will always support the latest minor release of the last four major Xcode versions.
+We also support the latest minor release of the last four major Xcode versions.

-For example, with Xcode 16 being the latest major version being released:
+For example, if Xcode 26 is the latest major version:

 Xcode Version Action